About London OvergroundLondon Overground is the suburban network of rail services we manage in the Capital

 There are four routes:

-Between 2007 and 2011 we refurbished all of the stations and introduced 62 new trains.
-The route from West Croydon to Dalston Junction was opened in 2010, and extended to Highbury & Islington in 2011.
+Between 2007 and 2011 we refurbished most London Overground stations and introduced 65 new trains.
+The route from West Croydon to Dalston Junction was opened in 2010, extended to Highbury & Islington in 2011 and further extended from Surrey Quays to Clapham Junction in 2012, completing the orbital route around the Capital.